I took a week of vacation in July. Work was slow and I felt like sleeping in.

 I had a feeling Hopeton was up to something grey-area-adjacent, that he didn't want to drag me into since he knew I was in my good boy era, but fuck it.
 Like I said, I was bored.

-Hopeton was behind the counter, talking to an older lady about a multi-point wire transfer.
+Hopeton was behind the glass partition, guiding a customer through a multi-point wire transfer.
 I nodded to him and let myself into the back room- the electronic code was still the same.

 Hopeton’s gigantic mahogany desk still had pride of place towards the center of the room, but now it rested on an expensive looking Persian rug and the old, metal and pleather swivel chair had been upgraded to an ergonomic Knoll.
 Luxury and function.